GeorgKindermann/ScanTailorPostProcess/README.md

 This creates the folders `bw` and `c` and places there the black and white and gray/color page.
 The color images are trimmed to their content:
 ```
+# Option 1: One picture per page
 for fn in ./c/*.tif; do subImages $fn; done

+# Option 2: Tries to find single pictures
+for fn in ./c/*.tif; do subImages $fn 1; done
 ```
 This creates the folder `cs` and places there the cropped gray/color page.
 The gray/color images need to be converted to JPEG: